RLloyd/GD-Blog/codebase.md

     - Personal
   - Show two large cards of favorite category and show all the posts underneath in cards format as well ✅ Done!
     - Expanded to be able to show 1 - .n of Featured cards ✅ Done!
-  - Similar to this design: https:
+  - Similar to this design: https://www.loopple.com/preview-sample/dashboard-blogs-asteria?hide-banner=true&buttons=true

 - Does readers have to be logged in to read, comment, like
 - Fix <img to <Image in src/components/BlogDashboard.tsx line: 71, 97